 Pamukkale’s white calcium travertines have been described as “stunning”, “unreal” and “otherworldly”, and the name literally means “cotton castle” in Turkish.
 Pamukkale is undoubtedly one of the most spectacular natural landscapes in the world and one of the most popular tourist destinations in Turkey, attracting more than 2 million visitors each year.
-Turkey as a whole attracted about 45 million visitors in 2018.
+Turkey as a whole attracted about 45 million visitors in 2018 and 51 million visitors in 2019!

 Today, remains of the ancient city include baths, temple ruins, a necropolis and a massive theatre.
 Pamukkale was formed when a spring with a high content of calcium bicarbonate cascaded over the edge of the mountain cliff, which cooled and hardened leaving white-coloured calcium deposits and aquamarine mineral-rich water.